 Life Insurance provides peace of mind that should something happen to you, your loved ones will be well looked after and will not have financial concerns at an already difficult time.
 There are different types of Life Insurances available, based around the period for which the policies are valid.
 Term Assurance provides cover at a fixed-rate premium for a set period of time, Family Income Insurance looks after your family with a monthly income for the duration of the policy’s term and Whole of Life Insurance provides cover for the whole of your life rather than a specific term.

-Buildings insurance is vital for anyone aiming to secure a mortgage, with most lenders naming this type of cover as a requirement.
+There are two main components of Home Insurance: Buildings Insurance and Contents Insurance. ost lenders naming this type of cover as a requirement.
 It covers your property for physical and structural damage, with the value based on how much it would cost to rebuild the property from scratch rather than market value.

 Contents Insurance is a more optional policy, but arguably equally as important.
 It covers the things in your home that Buildings Insurance does no;, including furniture, electrical goods, carpets and curtains.
 When considering whether to take out such a policy it is a good idea to think about whether you could afford to replace all your valuables if they were to be lost, stolen or damaged.